Intravenous Fluid Resuscitation

 Ultrasonography of the inferior vena cava and right ventricle can provide information on circulating volume status and overall cardiac function.
 However, interpretation of the images is highly user dependent and can be complicated by the presence of valvular dysfunction and the use of positive pressure ventilation.
 Widespread use of ultrasonography to guide volume resuscitation requires more study.

-After blood loss is controlled, Hb is used to guide the need for further transfusion.
-A target Hb of 8 to 9 g/dL is suggested to minimize the use of blood products.
-Patients who may have difficulty tolerating moderate anemia (eg, those with coronary or cerebral artery disease) are kept above 30%.
-A higher Hct does not improve outcome and, by causing increased blood viscosity, may impair perfusion of capillary beds.
+After blood loss is controlled, hemoglobin is used to guide the need for further transfusion.
+A target hemoglobin of 8 to 9 g/dL (80 to 90 g/L) is suggested to minimize the use of blood products.
+Patients who may have difficulty tolerating moderate anemia (eg, those with coronary or cerebral artery disease) are kept above 30% hematocrit.
+A higher hematocrit does not improve outcome and, by causing increased blood viscosity, may impair perfusion of capillary beds.

 Overly rapid infusion of any type of fluid may precipitate pulmonary edema, acute respiratory distress syndrome, or even a compartment syndrome (eg, abdominal compartment syndrome, extremity compartment syndrome).

-Hemodilution resulting from crystalloid infusion is not of itself injurious, although Hct must be monitored to note whether threshold values for transfusion are met.
+Hemodilution resulting from crystalloid infusion is not of itself injurious, although hematocrit must be monitored to note whether threshold values for transfusion are met.

-RBC transfusion has a low risk of directly transmitting infection, but in critically ill patients, it seems to cause a slightly higher rate of hospital-acquired infection.
-This risk may be minimized by using blood < 12 days old; such RBCs are more plastic and less likely to cause sludging in the microvasculature.
-For other complications of massive transfusion, see Complications of Transfusion.
+Red blood cell transfusion has a low risk of directly transmitting infection, but in critically ill patients, it seems to cause a slightly higher rate of hospital-acquired infection.
+This risk may be minimized by using blood < 12 days old; such red blood cells are more plastic and less likely to cause sludging in the microvasculature.
+Other complications of massive transfusion are discussed elsewhere.